 And then, I was able to meet a couple of gentlemen from the program who had just begun studying at Makerere University and are study Biomedical Laboratory Technology.
 They were clearly eager to talk and I invited them to come to our facilities to see the work that we do at the Hutchinson Centre Research Institute - Uganda.
-We also agreed to stay and touch and I offered to help them and offer advice anytime they might need it.
-These young men are living lives they could not hope to have imagined until the St. Nicholas Uganda Children's Fund stepped into their lives.
+We also agreed to stay in touch and I offered to help them and offer advice anytime they might need it.
+These young men are living lives they could not have dreamed possible until the St. Nicholas Uganda Children's Fund stepped into their lives.

 I guess I get somewhat animated and excited talking about Real-Time Quantitative PCR.

 Finally, seeing all these people coming in and out of the offices there also made me think of something that I know will embarrass the Georges, but I'm going to say it anyway: I have no doubt that when the end of the ages comes, they will be standing on the right and will hear our Lord say: "Come you, blessed of my Father, inherit the Kingdom prepared for you from the foundation of the world: for I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me."